nimanet/pdf-to-audiobook/README.md

     Intended Usage:
     Run as a Streamlit app for local PDF-to-audiobook conversion, suitable for privacy-conscious users.

+You can adjust the reading speed of the generated audiobooks using the slider in the conversion settings.
+The speed control allows you to:

+-   **Slow down** readings with negative values (e.g., -50%)
+-   **Maintain normal speed** at 0%
+-   **Speed up** readings with positive values (up to +100%)

+This feature gives you more flexibility in creating audiobooks that match your preferred listening pace.

 ## Features

 -   Upload multiple PDFs